Home

 About:

 We are always looking for new collaborators and to recruit talented PhD students and Post-doctoral researchers, where funding allows.
-Currently advertised project vacancies can be found on our University of Manchester research page and informal enquirers can be sent via email (contact details at foot of page).
+Currently advertised project vacancies can be found on our University of Manchester research page and informal enquiries can be sent via email (contact details at foot of page).
 Prospective applicants who can self-fund or have a scholarship should also make initial contact by email.

-February '24 - Three articles published in quick succession!
+September '24 - Article published in Langmuir

 Address: